SRCH2/srch2-ngn/documentation/docs/tutorial.md

 ###Getting Index and Engine Information

 The other asynchronous callback that can be implemented is the `StateResponseListener`.
 For this tutorial, a new nested class is defined inside of `SearchActivity` declared as `private static class SRCH2ControlListener implements StateResponseListener`.
-By overriding its methods the status results of operations performed on indexes, such as when specific records when requested by their primary key or when the SRCH2Engine is ready to start searching, can be accessed.
+By overriding its methods the status results of operations performed on indexes, such as when specific records are requested by their primary key or when the SRCH2Engine is ready to start searching, can be accessed.
 For this class, a reference to the `SearchActivity` is kept to display a toast when the SRCH2 search server is ready for searching or when an information request on an index is completed (implementing of which is left as an exercise for the reader).
-As long as the method `SRCH2Engine.stop(...)` is called in the `protected void onPause()` method of `SearchActivity`, it is safe to keep a reference to `SearchActivity` in this class: however, you could chose to keep a `WeakReference<SearchActivity>` (such as with the `SearchResultListener`) if you chose not (or forget) to call `SRCH2Engine.stop(...)` from `onPause()` or you could also incorporate an event bus system like [Otto](http://square.github.io/otto/) or [EventBus](https://github.com/greenrobot/EventBus) if you have more complicated application architecture.
-For the purposes of this tutorial, it's kept simple.

 ```
 public class SearchActivity extends Activity implements